+\black{The performance of each method's bandgap predictions is displayed in \autoref{fig:bandgaps}, accompanied by tables I and II in the Supplementary Information.
+For the MAD test set, the CNN method achieves MAE errors that are roughly 4x lower than the raw predictions and 2x lower than the denoised predictions.
+In general, using the CNN method achieves better accuracies for secondary quantities.
+For instance, when estimating the DOS at the Fermi level, the MAEs of the raw predictions, denoised DOS and CNN method are 0.15, 0.13 and 0.10 $\mathrm{eV^{-1}atom^{-1}state}$ respectively.
+The results suggest that the CNN method yields superior performance, although the denoised DOS offers a reasonable alternative while keeping the workflow physically sound.
+Physical interpretability can be an advantage since it allows the derivation of additional properties from the same DOS without having to train more models.
+For example, we use the denoised DOS in \autoref{sec:electronic_heat_capacity} to compute the electronic heat capacity.}

-Given these issues, one may wonder whether the predicted DOS can be used to achieve the goals that motivated us to develop a DOS model in the first place.
-In fact, these artifacts are easy to identify, in a qualitative way, which suggests that an approach based on a data-driven interpretation might be more effective, even if less elegant.
-To this end, we design a CNN that uses the predicted DOS as input and predicts the bandgap, which proved to be far more reliable.
-As an example, the case of MgCl$_2$ in \autoref{fig:bandgap_cnn} is handled quite nicely, predicting a 5.57 eV gap compared to the true 5.91 eV.
-In general for the MAD test set, the CNN method achieves errors roughly 4x lower than the one based on a physical interpretation, as displayed in Sec S2 of the Supplementary Information.
-The performance of the model on the different MAD subsets and the external samples can be seen in \autoref{fig:bandgaps}.
-Surprisingly, the performance on bandgap does not necessarily follow the same trend as that of the DOS.
-Amongst the MAD subsets, the bandgap model performs best on the MC3D-random subset, where PET-MAD-DOS struggles to get good DOS predictions.
+The bandgap performance on the different MAD subsets and the external samples can also be seen in \autoref{fig:bandgaps}.
+The performance on bandgap does not necessarily follow the same trend as that of the DOS.
+Amongst the MAD subsets, the bandgap performance is best on the MC3D-random subset, where PET-MAD-DOS struggles to get good DOS predictions.
 A similar observation can be made for the Alexandria external dataset.
-On the other hand, the bandgap model performs poorly on the SPICE and MD22 datasets, where PET-MAD-DOS performs well.
-This can be attributed to the distribution of bandgaps in those subsets.
-In the MC3D-random subset, the bandgap has a mean and standard deviation of 0.0131 and 0.1691 eV respectively, indicating that most of the systems are conductors with no bandgap and are thus easier to predict.
-A similar argument can be made for Alexandria, SPICE and MD22, where the error in each task correlates with its mean and standard deviation.
-The fact that the RMSE is in many cases several times larger than the MAE indicates a skewed error distribution dominated by a few outliers --- in most cases the bandgap is predicted with an error around 100mev, which is comparable to the Gaussian smoothing we apply to construct the DOS, and smaller than typical DFT errors.
+On the other hand, the bandgap performance is poor on the SPICE and MD22 datasets, where PET-MAD-DOS performs well.
+This can be attributed to the distribution of bandgaps in those subsets. \black{For instance, the MC3D-random test subset consists entirely of conductors with no bandgap, and are thus easier to predict especially when using the raw or denoised DOS which tend to underestimate the bandgap.} A similar argument can be made for Alexandria, SPICE and MD22, where the error in each task correlates with its mean and standard deviation.
+In most cases the bandgap is predicted with an error around 100meV, which is comparable to the Gaussian smoothing we apply to construct the DOS, and smaller than typical DFT errors.